Improved Coherence in Optically-Defined Niobium Trilayer Junction Qubits: Microwave Qubits

-With access to wide ranges of $J_c$, we can use PECVD-annealed junctions to realize qubit junctions with optical lithography.
-We fabricate microwave transmon qubits \cite{koch2007cpb,barends2013xmon} with a standard geometry (see Appendix \ref{appendix:f}) capacitively coupled to a coplanar waveguide resonator for dispersive readout.
+With access to wide ranges of $J_c$, we can use PECVD-annealed junctions to realize qubit junctions with areas between $0.16$--$1.1~\mu\text{m}^2$, which are large enough for optical lithography: while lower resolution than electron beam lithography, this speeds up fabrication for devices with large numbers of junctions, and enables seamless integration with superconducting digital logic processes \cite{tolpygo2020rsfq}.
+To investigate the junction performance in the context of quantum devices, we fabricate transmon qubits \cite{koch2007cpb} in the well-studied microwave regime (1--8~GHz).
+Aside from the junction we use a standard qubit geometry \cite{barends2013xmon} (see Appendix \ref{appendix:f}) capacitively coupled to a coplanar waveguide resonator for dispersive readout.
 The qubit capacitor, ground plane and readout resonator are defined on either the base electrode or wiring layer, so no additional fabrication steps are needed.
 Chips with several qubits and their readout resonators sharing a common microwave feedline are characterized at the base stage of a dilution refrigerator (\qtyrange[range-units = single,range-phrase = --]{45}{95}{\milli\K}).
-Using microwave spectroscopy \cite{koch2007cpb} we verify our qubits have anharmonicities around \qty{140}{\MHz}, and couple with strengths of \qtyrange[range-units = single,range-phrase = --]{30}{60}{\MHz} to their readout resonators.
+Using microwave spectroscopy \cite{koch2007cpb} we verify our qubits have anharmonicities around \qty{140}{\MHz}, and couple to their readout resonators with bare coupling strengths $g/h=30$--60~MHz.